goact/yourfertility/goact-api/2-Authentication.md

 user         | Id of the associated user.
 This would be 'vistor id' for Analytics capture. token_type   | The token type, currently supported type is "user" access_token | The access token to be used in URI of the requests.
-This token should be set to web browser for _exprires_in_ in order for web-tool to access to goAct APIs. expires_in   | *Optional* In how many seconds the token expires.
-If missing, the token is not set to expire.
+This token should be set to web browser for _exprires_in_ in order for web-tool to access to goAct APIs. expires_in   | *Optional* In how many seconds the token expires. *Default* If missing, the token is not set to expire.

-If the token is already expired, or otherwise cancelled, 'Error identifier' 404 error is returned.
+If the token has already expired, or otherwise cancelled, 'Error identifier' 404 error is returned.
 In this case, the client application should ask the user to authenticate again.

 **Example Error Response**